AppPETs/PrivacyKit/README.md

 git submodule update --init --recursive # This will also fetch Sodium
 ```

+Then open your applications Xcode project and drag and drop the
+`PrivacyKit.xcodeproj` into it.
+In the project and under Linked Frameworks and
+Libraries add the `PrivacyKit.framework`.

 Then you can use the `SecureRemoteStorage` as in the following snippet:

 ```swift